fleetdm/fleet/handbook/engineering.md

 While we are doing a few things to make this better, it is still a big performance pain point we have.
 In particular, we are updating it in bulk.
 It used to be a column of the hosts table, which caused a lot of locking.
 Now it’s an adjacent table without FK.

 Luckily, we don’t have anything else (at least up to the time of this writing) that changes as often as seen_time.
 However, other features such as software last used can cause similar issues.
-Which is why we’ve punted that feature for now, but it’s likely that it’ll happen.

 ### Counts and aggregated data